AlexanderBelchev/Simple3D/README.md

 <img src="/Images/02.png" width="400">

 This works, and you can also see that there is shading on each face of the model, it's not smooth shading, it's an average shade for the whole face, but it still has the desired effect of giving depth to the model.

+## Downsides
+### Shading method - Flat shading
-There is on problem with it.
+There is one problem with the flat shading.
 The program works best when you use faces constructed of 3 vertices.
 If the faces have more than 3 vertices and a complex shape, one that is not flat, the shading will be messed up.
 One such example can be seen here.

 <img src="/Images/03.png" width="400">